 How to hang a TV on the wall?
 Official Guidance by Mounting Dream

 A TV wall mount service costs around 100 dollars in America.
 Have you ever thinking of mounting it by yourselves?
 Generally, it only takes around 40 minutes for a customer (a customer like you, not a professional installer at all) to have it done.
-The only suggestion is to grab a friend together with you because lifting your heavy 4k TV screen is more safe with 2 people.
+The only suggestion is to grab a friend together with you because lifting your heavy 4k TV screen is safer with 2 people.

 Now we believe you already have chosen the TV bracket which suits both your wall and TV screen.
 (Not yet?
 Click here to know about how to choose) Let’s start with the tools you will need.